jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 two, which gave the Pigeon the opportunity of adding, ‘You’re looking for eggs, I know that well enough; and what does it matter to me whether you’re a little girl or a serpent?’
-‘It matters a good deal tome,’ said Alice hastily, ‘but I’m not looking for eggs, as it happens; and if I was, I shouldn’t want yours: I don’t like them raw.’
+‘It matters a good deal to me,’ said Alice hastily, ‘but I’m not looking for eggs, as it happens; and if I was, I shouldn’t want yours: I don’t like them raw.’
 ‘Well, be off, then!’ said the Pigeon in a sulky tone, as it settled down again into its nest.
 Alice crouched down among the trees as well as she could, for her